-Named as a strategic tech trend for 2023 by Gartner, Platform Engineering is gaining traction as an answer to cloud-native complexities.
+Named as a strategic tech trend for 2023 by Gartner , Platform Engineering is gaining traction as an answer to cloud-native complexities.
 By investing in internal developer platforms, organizations aim to tame the intricacies of their cloud-native stacks, boosting developer experience (DevEx) across the spectrum.

-Platform Engineering is rapidly emerging as a potent antidote to the complexity induced by cloud-native environments.
+What is Platform Engineering Platform Engineering is rapidly emerging as a potent antidote to the complexity induced by cloud-native environments.

 Platform Engineering aims to abstract away much of the infrastructural complexity that developers face by providing a simple and standardized developer experience, automating repetitive tasks, and handling underlying infrastructure so that developers can focus on what they do best - writing code.